Celebrating 10 Years

 We’re grateful for the support we have received over the past ten years from our friends, partners, and supporters, that has allowed us to pursue race and gender equity for low-income girls and girls of color.

-The Initiative Through the Years: Highlights from our Decade of Working for Girls and Gender-Expansive Youth
+The Center Through the Years: Highlights from our Decade of Working for Girls and Gender-Expansive Youth

 Marginalized Girls project begins.